nathancarter/weblurch/doc/plan.md

 ## Matching Module

-Write unit tests for these things:
- * Match get, set, clear, has

 Implement all of the following, creating unit tests for them as you go.
  * Give Match a member for marking that a substitution of A to B is in force, for any two expressions A and B.  A third parameter will specify